top of page

 Light Tunnel Photo Opportunities At 123 Farm Lavender Festival Review In The Great Wide California Travel Blog By Locals

-As we slowly returned back to the food court area down the tree-light tunnel, we came upon the Flower Market, where they sell fresh flowers and lavender products.
-It’s quite amazing to think about the many, many uses of something as simple as lavender.
-Shampoos, sleep aids, candles, and honey were quite popular.
+As we slowly returned back to the food court area down the tree-lit tunnel, we came upon the Flower Market, one of the many shops on the property where they sell lavender products and fresh flowers.
+They had lavender shampoo, sleep aids, candles, and honey that was quite popular.
 Lavender is also a natural bug repellent, so they sell bunches of cut lavender as well.

-Lavender Beer Drinks At 123 Farm Lavender Festival Review In The Great Wide California Travel Blog By Locals
+Lavender Beer At 123 Farm Summer Festival Review In The Great Wide California Travel Blog By Locals

-We made one last stop to run through the converted Blacksmith Shop, which was another retail store for lavender products.
-Most were the same from the Flower Market, but there were enough different products that visiting both didn’t seem redundant.
+We made one last stop to run through the converted Blacksmith Shop, which had similar products to the Flower Market, but there were enough different items that visiting both didn’t feel redundant.
 The products are a bit overpriced for our taste, but our friends bought a few things.
-They did have a larger variety of honey at the Blacksmith shop, which our friends were looking for, specifically.
+They did have a larger variety of honey at the Blacksmith Shop, which our friends were looking for, specifically.

-As you go to leave, be sure to drive very slowly, as the paths are not lit and there aren’t really signs to direct you on which way to exit.
-As we drove out, we realized there was a whole other section of the festival we didn’t explore, which is where the Sourdough Bread Hall, Organic Galleries, and pallet maze are.
-We had a nice enough time that we would go back again though, so next time!
+As you drive out, be sure to go very slowly, as the paths are not lit, there aren’t really signs to direct you on which way to exit, and you will be passing by many pedestrians.
+As we departed from our first visit, we realized there was a whole other section of the festival we didn’t explore, which is where the Sourdough Bread Hall, Organic Galleries, and pallet maze were, so we made a point to visit some of that area on our second visit, but we still haven't made it to the pallet maze, the Heritage Oak Tree, or the 1,000-Year-Old Oak Tree.
+It's great to think that the festival is big enough to go twice and still not see everything, so there is a lot to explore!

 Lavender Festival Near Los Angeles Travel Blog In The Great Wide 123 Farm Review